Diet and osteoarthritis

 Osteoarthritis is a condition in which the cushion of cartilage between your joints breaks down and wears away.
 It can cause severe joint pain and swelling.

 We’ll explore six foods to avoid when you have OA.

-Natural substitutes such as pure maple syrup and honey may appease your sweet tooth without contributing to arthritis symptoms.
+Natural substitutes, such as pure maple syrup and honey, may appease your sweet tooth without contributing to OA symptoms.

 Eating too much sodium causes your cells to retain water.
 This means they swell up.

 Your body does need sodium to function.
 However, eating too much leads to an inflammatory reaction.
 This can contribute to joint damage.

-The Arthritis Foundation points out that foods high in saturated fats, such as fries and doughnuts, can increase inflammation in the body and make arthritis pain worse.
+The Arthritis Foundation points out that foods high in saturated fats, such as fries and doughnuts, can increase inflammation in the body and make OA pain worse.

 The oils used to fry foods create chemical reaction in your body and can raise your cholesterol.

 Stick with foods baked without any oil additives.
 When you need to use oil to cook with, opt for a small amount of olive or avocado oil instead.

 Refined wheat products, like white bread, stimulate your body’s inflammatory response.
-That’s why eating a lot of refined pastas, cereals, and grain products might make your arthritis pain flare up.
+That’s why eating a lot of refined pastas, cereals, and grain products might make your OA pain flare up.

 To avoid this, choose whole grains whenever possible.
-Avoid heavily processed bread products.
-Gluten-containing whole grains and yeast additives may also impact arthritis pain.
+Avoid heavily processed bread products. – Whole grains and yeast additives that contain gluten may also affect OA pain.

-According to the Harvard Medical School, you should limit your intake of foods containing omega-6 fatty acids, such as egg yolks and red meat.
-Saturated fats may increase levels of inflammation in the body, making arthritis pain worse.
+According to Harvard Medical School, you should limit your intake of foods containing omega-6 fatty acids, such as egg yolks and red meat.
+Saturated fats may increase levels of inflammation in the body, making OA pain worse.

 Eating foods rich in omega-3s, such as salmon, walnuts, and soy, will give you the protein you need without worsening your OA symptoms.

 Make sure to avoid carrageenan found in these milks.
 This is an additive derived from seaweed that can cause gastrointestinal symptoms and weaken intestinal permeability.

 Most experts discourage drinking alcohol to excess when you have OA.
 Drinking alcohol, especially beer, can contribute to flare-ups because of high purine levels in commercial alcohol products.